Our bottom line

 However, the card has a broader appeal than many of its rivals.
 This could make it worthwhile for consumers who, for example, want to undertake a balance transfer and benefit from an introductory 0% interest rate on new purchases without having two separate cards to achieve these goals.

 The card’s rewards are relatively appealing and help to increase its appeal in what are competitive niches.
-Its rewards make the card a more realistic everyday card that can help consumers maximise the benefits they receive when spending in a range of retailers.
+Its rewards make the card a more realistic everyday card that can help consumers maximize the benefits they receive when spending in a range of retailers.

 The card requires applicants to have a good credit history.
 It is available to individuals who do not have more than one existing Tesco Bank credit card, and who have not applied for a Tesco Bank credit card over the last month.